BrikerMan/Kashgari/README.md

 ## Overview

-Kashgare is simple and powerful NLP framework, build your state-of-art model in 5 minutes for named entity recognition (NER), part-of-speech tagging (PoS) and text classification tasks.
+Kashgari is simple and powerful NLP Transfer learning framework, build a state-of-art model in 5 minutes for named entity recognition (NER), part-of-speech tagging (PoS) and text classification tasks.

 - **Human-friendly**.
-Kashgare's code is straightforward, well documented and tested, which makes it very easy to understand and modify.
+Kashgari's code is straightforward, well documented and tested, which makes it very easy to understand and modify.
 - **Powerful and simple**.
-Kashgare allows you to apply state-of-the-art natural language processing (NLP) models to your text, such as named entity recognition (NER), part-of-speech tagging (PoS) and classification.
+Kashgari allows you to apply state-of-the-art natural language processing (NLP) models to your text, such as named entity recognition (NER), part-of-speech tagging (PoS) and classification.
-- **Keras based**.
-Kashgare builds directly on Keras, making it easy to train your models and experiment with new approaches using different embeddings and model structure.
+- **tf.Keras based**.
+Kashgari builds directly on tf.Keras, making it easy to train your models and experiment with new approaches using different embeddings and model structure.
 - **Buildin transfer learning**.
-Kashgare build-in pre-trained BERT and Word2vec embedding models, which makes it very simple to transfer learning to train your model.
+Kashgari build-in pre-trained BERT and Word2vec embedding models, which makes it very simple to transfer learning to train your model.
 - **Fully scalable**.
-Kashgare provide a simple, fast, and scalable environment for fast experimentation.
+Kashgari provide a simple, fast, and scalable environment for fast experimentation.

 ## Performance